Construction Engineering and Management

 Curriculum:

-The CEM curriculum includes approximately 80% construction engineering and 20% management courses.
+The BS CEM curriculum includes approximately 80% construction engineering and 20% management courses.
 The degree is accredited by the Engineering Accreditation Commission (EAC) of ABET for engineering, as well as the Applied and Natural Science and Commission (ANSAC) for Management, and many graduates go on to become registered professional engineers.

 Interest Areas and Related Degrees/Minors